shakacode/react_on_rails/docs/node-renderer/heroku.md

 ## Troubleshooting

-If you get this sort of error, then you're forgetting to configure the PORT on the vm-renderer and setting the config.renderer_url on the Rails App.
+If you get this sort of error, then you're forgetting to configure the PORT on the node-renderer and setting the config.renderer_url on the Rails App.

 ```